 The Credible-Score Test: Avoiding a Vanity Number

 Most AI visibility scores you can buy are vanity metrics, and the audit is worthless if it produces one.
-A number is only as trustworthy as the method behind it, so before you act on any score, your own or a tool's, run it through three questions.
+A number is only as trustworthy as the method behind it, so before you act on any score (your own, a tool's, or ours), run it through three questions.

 First, how many runs is it based on?
-A score from a single pass is noise, because the underlying answers change run to run.
+A score from a single pass is noise, for the Step 2 reason.
 A credible score samples each prompt several times and reports a rate.
-If a tool gives you one number from one check, you cannot tell signal from variance.
+That applies to geotoolbox's own scores too: a single scan is one sample, which is why we tell users to read the trend.

 Third, do you know the prompt set and the competitors?
 A visibility percentage with no visible prompt list is unfalsifiable.
 You need to know what was asked to know what the number means.

-This is also the answer to the most common complaint about these tools, the one where a score drops from 34 to zero overnight with no changes made.
-That is not a collapse in your visibility, it is the non-determinism showing through a too-thin sample.
+This is also the answer to a common complaint about these tools, the one where a score drops from 34 to zero overnight with no changes made.
+That is not a collapse in your visibility; it is the non-determinism showing through a too-thin sample.
 A good audit does not just hand you a number.
-It tells you which layer is failing and what to fix, which is the whole point of running one.
+It tells you which layer is failing and what to fix.

 The AI Visibility Audit Checklist